 Employees are required to disclose in writing to their immediate supervisor any outside employment that may create a potential conflict of interest with their assigned duties and responsibilities or the best interest of the District.
-Supervisors will consider outside employment on a case-by-case basis and determine whether it should be prohibited because of a conflict of interest.
+A form is filled out annually by all staff to check on the possibility of a conflict of interest.